Aaron Jones Player Prop Bets for NFL Week 18 | Green Bay vs. Detroit 1/9/2022

 Matchup vs. Detroit

-- Over his eight career matchups against them, Jones has averaged 62.9 rushing yards against the Lions, 26.4 more than his over/under in Sunday's game.
+- Against the Lions, Jones has averaged 62.9 rushing yards per game over his eight career matchups, 28.4 more yards than his over/under in Sunday's game.

-- In two of eight games versus the Lions Jones has run for a touchdown, and had multiple TDs in one of those two games.
+- In two of eight games against the Lions Jones has rushed for a touchdown, and had multiple TDs in one of those two games.

-- Allowing 135.9 rushing yards per game, the Lions have the 28th-ranked run defense in the league.
+- The Lions allow 135.9 yards per game on the ground, the NFL's 28th-ranked rush defense.

-- The Lions have allowed 18 rushing touchdowns, 26th in the NFL.
+- This season the Lions are ranked 26th in the league in rushing touchdowns conceded (18).

 Recent Performances

-- Jones put together a 76-yard rushing performance in last week's matchup with the Vikings, carrying the ball eight times (averaging 9.5 yards per attempt).
+- In last week's matchup against the Vikings, Jones ran the ball eight times for 76 yards (9.5 yards per carry).

-- He tacked on five receptions for 30 yards in the passing game.

 Jones' Green Bay Teammates